ABOUT CAPERNAUM

 What is your favorite way to spend a free afternoon?

-I love spending any time with friends and family, whether it’s a picnic in the garage or board games in the basement.
+I love spending time with friends and family, whether it’s a picnic in the garage or board games in the basement.
 However, once my social battery runs out, you’ll find me on the couch under a fuzzy blanket watching Disney movies or binge-watching a comfort show I’ve already seen 10+ times.

 VALERIE C., SLP